 The FOX drama 24 premiered in 2001 shortly after the events of 9/11.
-Although conceived before those attacks and featuring “terrorists” who were not anti-American but merely foreigners seeking personal revenge, the series was still able to tap into a national zeitgeist which continued throughout the decade.
+Although conceived before those attacks and featuring “terrorists” who were not anti-American but merely foreigners seeking personal revenge, the series was still able to tap into the national zeitgeist of not only the year but the entire decade.
 A 2008 collection of essays entitled Jack Bauer for President: Terrorism and Politics in 24 explores both the ensuing popularity of 24 as well as its influence and importance in the post-9/11 world.

 While the show’s use of torture – often employed by central character Jack Bauer – is the primary focus for a number of essays, other writers utilize 24 as the starting point to discuss espionage, why people lie, the lack of African American roles on popular television shows, and real-life examples of terrorist attacks that mirror those seen on the series.
 Additional essays, meanwhile, explore the importance of 24 in mainstream society during the early stages of the twenty-first century.

 In her essay “The Jack Bauer School of Therapy,” for instance, Jeanne Cavelos argues that the series served as behavioral therapy for the post-traumatic stress that affected millions of Americans following 9/11 by allowing viewers to witness terrorist attacks in a non-stressful environment.
-Because those attacks are fictional, one could watch them detached from reality – without fear and in a more relaxed state – allowing for a better mental processing of the actual, horrific events.
-Cavelos also notes that the series offered viewers the opportunity to “role-play” by identifying with the characters and considering how they would react in similar situations themselves, which served as an additional way of coping with terrorism.
+Because those attacks are fictional, one could watch them detached from reality – without fear and in a more relaxed state – allowing for a better mental processing of the actual, horrific events of 9/11.

-Lorie Byrd, meanwhile, compares Jack Bauer to one of Clint Eastwood’s signature characters, Harry Callahan, another law enforcement official who regularly disobeyed his superiors and cared little for the rights of criminals.
-The first “Dirty Harry” film was released during a period of the 1970s that witnessed a growing increase in crime.
-Furthermore, that debut occurred after numerous Supreme Court granted suspected criminals more rights than they had in the past.
+Lorie Byrd, meanwhile, compares Jack Bauer to Clint Eastwood’s Harry Callahan, another law enforcement officer who regularly disobeyed his superiors and cared little for the rights of criminals.
+The first “Dirty Harry” was released during a period of the 1970s that saw a growing increase in crime.
+Furthermore, the film debuted after numerous Supreme Court decisions granted suspected criminals more rights than they had in the past.
 A large segment of the country believed those rulings hampered the police’s ability to catch the bad guys, thus making Harry Callahan’s actions appear heroic.

-24, on the other hand, came along at a time when it wasn’t crime but terrorism that was on the public’s mind.
+24, on the other hand, premiered at a time when terrorism that was on the public’s mind.
 As a debate erupted in the United States about how far the government should go to protect the rights of suspected terrorists – and whether those rights would hamper the ability to prevent additional terrorist attacks – along came Jack Bauer, disobeying authority and saving the day.
-Lorie Byrd believes that the nation needed Jack Bauer as a way to relieve the tension of the times in much the same way it needed Dirty Harry in the 1970s.
+Lorie Byrd believes that the nation needed Bauer to help reduce the tensions of the times in much the same way it needed Harry Callahan in the 1970s.

-The Bush Doctrine, however, was based on the premise that terrorists were foreigners determined to destroy the ideals of the United States.
-24 contradicts that assessment because the threats on the series were not always orchestrated by foreign radicals but by influential Americans determined to pursue their own political agendas.
-24 thus questioned the validity of the very principal that the Bush Doctrine was based on in the minds of liberals, while likewise justifying the means of combating terrorism that the doctrine advocated for conservatives.
+The Bush Doctrine, however, was based on the premise that terrorists were foreigners intent on destroying the ideals of the United States.
+24 contradicts that assessment by using influential Americans interested in their own political agendas instead of foreign radicals as the culprits.
+24 thus questioned the basic assumption the Bush Doctrine was based in the minds of liberals, while likewise justifying the means of combating terrorism that the doctrine advocated for conservatives.

 “Regular viewers of 24 are keenly aware of the choice Jack Bauer generally makes,” Alan Dershowitz writes.
 “His job is to save innocent lives, not to strike appropriate balances between security and liberty.
 That choice must be made, in a democracy, by the people.
 24 – along with other controversial ‘speech’ – helps to inform that choice.”